 Conservative treatment options will generally include some or all of the following:

 - Physical Therapy

 - Cortisone Injections

 “Once all these conservative treatment options have been exhausted, it’s time to start looking at knee replacement surgery as your best option for maintaining your normal, active lifestyle,” says Dr. Hudanich, “and with the advancements in technology, robotic knee replacement surgery is helping patients heal more efficiently.”

 What to Expect Before and After Surgery

-The multi-disciplinary team at Florida Hospital Tampa uses advanced techniques to provide a coordinated pathway to care.
-The best example of this is the use of custom fabricated prosthetics designed to fit your body and aligned surgically to leave you feeling like the knee has always been yours.
+The orthopedic institute at AdventHealth uses advanced techniques to provide a coordinated pathway to care.
 A CT scan is required before surgery to image your original knee so that an identical, arthritis-free, custom knee can be built for you.
 These important steps of the replacement process not only leave you with a familiar joint but also have been shown to improve healing and recovery time as well as making for a better long-term comfort.

-“The surgery itself usually only lasts about an hour and after that the recovery is done at home.
-For the first 2 to 3 weeks home health care will visit to perform physical therapy as needed and after that most patients require an additional 3 weeks of outpatient PT at one of our many convenient clinics,” he says.
+“Physical therapy after surgery is essential to recovery.” says Dr. Hudanich, “the surgery itself usually only lasts about an hour and after that the recovery is done at home.”
+For the first 2 to 3 weeks home health care will visit to perform physical therapy as needed and after that most patients require an additional 3 weeks of outpatient PT at one of our many convenient clinics.